Employee Classification: Professional F/T 52 Wks Unit

 Education, experience, and other requirements:

-• Bachelor’s degree in Early Care and Education, Child and Family Development or similar degree • Minimum of one year of relevant early childhood classroom experience, including practicum
+• Associate degree in Early Care and Education, Child and Family Development, or the equivalent* • Minimum of one year of relevant early childhood classroom experience, including practicum

 STLCC has provided opportunity for all.
 As the largest higher educational institution in the region, STLCC has served more than 1.2 million students.
 Over 50% of households in the St. Louis area are represented in our former and current student body.
 Since 1962, St. Louis Community College has held fast to the fundamental belief that education has the power to lift us up — as individuals, as communities and as a city.Today, STLCC consistently ranks among the top associate degree-awarding institutions in the United States.
 As we launch students into new and better careers, four-year degrees and richer lives, we strengthen St. Louis one student at a time.
 The College employs 1,400+ full-time faculty and staff and 2,300+ part-time faculty and staff